 Emails, leaflets, posters, events, intranet, via team leads, creating internal groups… Our experts listed several different ways in which you can ask your employees to get involved on social media.
 Consider the different channels available to you, and which would best support your employee advocacy goals and get your message across.

 Tip 8.
 Get top management to set a precedent for employee advocacy on social media

 “As a first step, get top management involved to give an example and boost the dynamic,” was a best practice shared by several of our recruitment and employer branding experts.

 Tip 9.
 Make it fun!

 One final popular social media employee advocacy best practice was to get employees motivated by making it fun!
 Show genuine enthusiasm for your project and keep your employee activations fun and exciting.
 And avoid “making it feel forced or like work,” as one specialist warned.

 How to easily share approved branded content with your employees

 One way to increase employee advocacy on social media while safeguarding your company image is to provide your employees with great, on-brand content — then making it easy for them to post this content on their own social media channels.

 That’s where Content Stadium SHARE comes in.
-This employee advocacy tool enables you to quickly distribute branded images and videos to your employees, who can then share it on their own social media channels in a few clicks.
-The tool also allows you to provide approved captions alongside your content, plus monitor how many times your content was downloaded or shared on social media.
+Our employee advocacy solution enables you to quickly distribute branded images and videos to your employees, who can then share it on their own social media channels in a few clicks.
+It also allows you to provide approved captions alongside your content, plus monitor how many times your content was downloaded or shared on social media.

 More social media recruitment and employer branding ideas